-Class A Common shares 642,704
+Class A Common shares 1,242,656

-Class B Variable Voting shares 12,049,746
+Class B Variable Voting shares 12,254,845

-Total Telesat Public shares 12,692,450
+Total Telesat Public shares 13,497,501

-The split between the Class A Common shares and Class B Variable Voting shares in the table above is based on information available to the Company as at December 31, 2022 and while the Company believes the information to be accurate and reliable, it is not able to independently verify the information.
+The number of Class A Common shares and Class B Variable Voting shares in the table above is based on information available to the Company as at December 31, 2023.

-In addition, the Company has one Class A Special Voting Share, one Class B Special Voting Share, one Class C Special Voting Share and one Golden Share outstanding, each with a nominal stated value as at December 31, 2022 and 2021.
+In addition, the Company has one Class A Special Voting Share, one Class B Special Voting Share, one Class C Special Voting Share and one Golden Share outstanding, each with a nominal stated value as at December 31, 2023 and 2022.